bencvt/LibShapeDraw/README.md

     **convenience methods**.
 Want to calculate the pitch and yaw angles between two 3-dimensional points in a couple lines of code?
 No problem.

+## Design goals

+LibShapeDraw is designed to be easy to use, both for devs and for players.
+These are the design goals to that end:

+ +  **Minimal dependencies.** Either ModLoader or Forge is required to get up and running.
+That's all.

+ +  **Maximal compatibility.** LibShapeDraw does not modify the bytecode of *any* vanilla Minecraft class.
+You are free to modify Minecraft classes in your own mod if needed; LibShapeDraw will not interfere.

+ +  **Unobtrusive.** Pick and choose the components you want to use.
+    LibShapeDraw is a toolkit for your mod to use.
+It is *not* a heavy DoEverythingThisWay framework.

+ +  **Powerful.** What good is an API that doesn't let you do cool stuff?
+Check the demos for some of the many possibilities.

+ +  **Concise and clear.** Convenience methods, fluent interfaces, etc. let you write less code to do more.
+That's what LibShapeDraw is all about.

+ +  **Well-documented.** The key to success for any API, really.

+ +  **Throughly tested.** A full JUnit test suite to help prevent bugs.

+ +  **Open source.** MIT-licensed and open to community feedback and patches.

-See the *Design goals* section later on for more high-level overview stuff.
-For now, let's dive in and actually use the API:
+Enough high-level overview stuff.
+Let's dive in and actually use the API:

 ## Using the LibShapeDraw API in your project

-Quick version: Add the jar to your project's classpath and instantiate `LibShapeDraw` somewhere in your code.
+Add the jar to your project's classpath and instantiate `LibShapeDraw` somewhere in your code.
 Create and add some `Shape`s for the API instance to render.

 Each Shape type is defined using classes like `Color`, `Vector3`, and `ShapeTransform`.
 You can easily animate a shape by calling `animateStart` and